Extremal permutations in routing cycles: Introduction

 In this article, we give a proof of the conjecture when $n$ is even.

-\begin{theorem} For even $n \ge 6$, if $rt(C_n, \pi) = n-1$, then $\pi$ is the rotation $(123\cdots n)$ or its inverse. \end{theorem}
+\begin{theorem} For even $n \ge 6$, if $rt(C_n, \pi) = n-1$, then $\pi$ is the rotation $23\cdots n1$ or its inverse. \end{theorem}

-It worths to note that some new tools are introduced in the proof, beyond the ideas from \cite{ALSY11} by Albert, Li, Strang, and the last author.
-Those tools are introduced in the Section~\ref{tools}.
-In Section~\ref{rotation}, we present a few important lemmas; in Section~\ref{extreme}, we discuss the possible extremal situations, and in Section~\ref{solution}, we discuss how to deal with the extremal situations.
+Some new tools are introduced in the proof, beyond the ideas from \cite{ALSY11} by Albert, Li, Strang, and the last author.
+These tools, introduced in Section~\ref{tools}, enable us to describe precisely the swapping process of each pebble, and determine the pebbles that need $n-1$ steps to route, see Section~\ref{extreme} for detail.
+In Section~\ref{solution}, we show that the only permutations that need $n-1$ steps to route must be the two permutations in the theorem.